 “JK,” Jenny laughed clumping a bust of suds into her palm and then she flung the suds at Tasha.

 Jenny’s father, Dean, was ticked and stopped communication with Tasha’s father, Tanner, unless business manners meant the men must talk.
 Dean may be an app genius, but Tanner is the grandson of a ranching TV mogul and many of Dean’s apps flourish through a deep pocket partnership with a huge subsidiary of a major monopoly telecom company.
-Well, once a huge subsidiary, Tanner Turner, the grandson of the man who started the company managed to buy the TV incorporation back and created another monopoly telepictures company.
+Tanner’s grandfather sold the subsidiary in his retirement years, but Tanner Turner,managed to buy the TV incorporation back and created another monopoly telepictures company.

 The ladies cleaned side by side only talking to communicate how to pick up the table or where to put away the silver.
 In under an hour, they picked up the dinning area, cleaned the dishes from dinner, and got the coffee, tea, and dessert ready for roughly 20 people.